 - heat oil in a pan and add the ground paste.

-- after 3-4 minutes add the boiled chana.
+- add the boiled chana.

 - mix the chana with the rest of the masala.

-- let the chana masala simmer for 15-20 minutes on a low flame. keep on stirring in between. add the garam masala powder and salt and mix with the rest of the chana masala. cook the chana masala for 2-3 minutes more.
+- let the chana masala simmer for 15-20 minutes on a low flame. keep on stirring in between.

-few tips for punjabi chana masala recipe:
+tips for making punjabi chana masala recipe:

 - do not add water while making this paste as the tomatoes have enough water content in them for this paste. however there are exceptions and if the tomatoes are not juicy enough then you might have to add some water. but do not make it watery as it will be difficult to fry this paste later. it will start spluttering when you will be frying it.